rauphel/plane-game/proposal.md

 - more advanced/realistic physics; more accurate lift and drag calculations
 - missiles with locking and tracking
 - accurate modelling of control surfaces
+- morein ui with fuel and bullet amount etc.
+- fuel amount

 ### 3: Enemy Planes
 - another type; escort planes